Frequently Asked Questions

 Why should I choose an orthodontic specialist?

 Orthodontic problems can range from mild to severe.
 The key is to be able to fully recognize and understand the problems, as well as knowing the best approach for treatment.
 Some changes made by orthodontics can alter facial structure permanently, and should be provided by someone with a thorough understanding of the growth and development of your child.
-Following their dental training, orthodontic specialists like Dr. Little, Dr. Radkowski, and Dr. McGuire continue for 2 to 3 years of additional university training specifically focused on your orthodontic needs.
+Following their dental training, orthodontic specialists like Dr. Radkowski, and Dr. Little continue for 2 to 3 years of additional university training specifically focused on your orthodontic needs.

 At what age should I schedule my child for an initial orthodontic exam?